solo-io/wasm/spec/spec-compat.md

 ### Layer

-The *compat* variant must have as last layer one whose media type is one of the followings:
+The *compat* variant must have the last layer whose media type is one of the followings:
 - `application/vnd.oci.image.layer.v1.tar+gzip`
 - `application/vnd.docker.image.rootfs.diff.tar.gzip`